 Duration and Revocation

 The duration of a Texas POA generally remains until revocation by the principal or upon their death.
-It can be labeled as durable, remaining valid even if the principal becomes incapacitated.
+It can be considered durable, remaining valid even if the principal becomes incapacitated.
 Non-durable POAs end if the principal loses capacity.
 Revocation requires a written notice delivered to the agent and any relevant institutions.
 Formal revocation ensures there’s no unauthorized continued use of the POA.

 Creating a Financial POA in Texas